developersCradle/springboot-microservices/README.md

 - Also, WebClient started to worked normally after right Header information `.doOnSuccess(result -> System.out.println("Response: " + result));` gave me `Response: Moved Permanently.
 Redirecting to /api/v0.1/countries/population/q?country=Finland`.

-- All thought it was saying **redirecting**, i could not catch redirect message in network tab.
-Maybe it was due **Reactor Netty** needs to be configured to process these one, but for now i decided to just use this **hint** as API query and move forward with the task :)
+- All thought it was saying **redirecting**, I could not catch redirect message in network tab.
+Maybe it was a due **Reactor Netty** needs to be configured to process these one, but for now I just decided to use this **hint** as API query and move forward with the task :)

 <img  src="noRedirectCaptured.PNG" alt="alt text" width="600"/>